kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 ## Executing the Lit Action

 To execute the Lit Action, you'll need to pass in the `sessionSigs` and `code` parameters.
 The `jsParams` parameter is optional, and can be used to pass in parameters to the Lit Action.

+If you'd like to use the IPFS method mentioned previously, you would instead use `ipfsId` instead of `code: litActionCode`, and the `ipfsId` would be the IPFS CID of the Lit Action code.

 <details>
 <summary>Click here to see how this is done</summary>